 (6) 1For each meeting, a secretary must be elected to keep the minutes of the meeting.
 2The chairperson of the meeting and the secretary must sign the minutes.

 (1) 1The President represents the DFG internally and externally.
 2His or her term of office is four years.
 3It begins on the first day of the calendar year following the election.
 4Re-election for a second term is possible.
 5The term of office of the departing President ends when the newly elected President takes office.

 (2) The President develops jointly with the Executive Committee the strategic and conceptual direction of the DFG.

-(3) The President chairs the meetings of the Executive Committee, the Executive Board, the Senate, the Joint Committee and the General Assembly.
+(3) The President convenes and chairs the meetings of the Executive Board, the Executive Committee, the Senate, the Joint Committee and the General Assembly.

 Article 7 Executive Committee

 (1) 1The Executive Committee consists of the President and the Vice Presidents.
 2The number of members of the Executive Committee is established by the General Assembly.
 3The term of office of the Vice Presidents is four years.
 4It begins on the first day of the calendar year following election.
 5Re-election for a second term is possible.
 6In addition, the president of the Stifterverband für die Deutsche Wissenschaft is a member of the Executive Committee in an advisory capacity.